arun-gupta/sqlite-mcp-server/README.md

 ## Docker

-The Docker image runs a **standard MCP server** that implements the Model Context Protocol for AI assistant integration and Docker MCP Catalog compatibility.
+The Docker image runs a **persistent MCP server** by default that stays running for testing and development purposes.
+For production use with MCP clients, the server will be managed by the MCP client lifecycle.

 ### Quick Start